College of Europe: Admissions

+Education

+The College of Europe is a bilingual institution, requiring students to be proficient in both English and French.
+It offers several one-year advanced master's programmes in various fields related to European studies.
+At the Bruges campus, students can choose from four specialized master's programmes: European Political and Governance Studies, European Law, European Economic Studies, and EU International Relations and Diplomacy Studies.
+The Natolin campus offers a single programme: European Interdisciplinary Studies.
+At the Tirana campus, students are offered a programme in European Transformation and Integration.

+Additionally, in collaboration with the Fletcher School of Law and Diplomacy at Tufts University, the College (Bruges campus) offers a joint Master in Transatlantic Affairs, in which students spend one year at each institution.

 Traditions

 The College of Europe has developed several traditions.
-Some are shared with the École nationale d'administration (ENA) in France.
-Both the College and ENA name their promotions after a historical figure, being in the College of Europe an outstanding European figure, which is called "patron".
+Some are shared with the École nationale d'administration (ENA) in France: Both the College and ENA name their promotions after a historical figure, being in the College of Europe an outstanding European figure, which is called "patron".
 Besides the choice of a prominent historical figure to name each promotion, each academical year is traditionally inaugurated by a prominent European figure.
 Furthermore, each year, College of Europe students are named honorary citizens of Bruges prior to their departure.
-Another tradition dating back to the first years of existence of the college is the visit to Flanders fields during the first weeks of the academic year.
+Moreover, since its early years, the College of Europe has incorporated national days and weeks as a core part of its traditions: During these events, students organize cultural activities, academic conferences, traditional meals, and social gatherings to showcase the distinctive aspects of their national heritage.
+Another tradition dating back to the first years of existence of the College is the visit to Flanders fields during the first weeks of the academic year.
 During that visit, students lay a floral tribute at the Menin Gate war memorial in Ypres.

 Promotions

 Academic years at the College are known as promotions.
 Each promotion is named after an outstanding European, referred to as the promotion's patron.

 The opening ceremony each year is presided over by a prominent politician, referred to as the Orateur; they have included Angela Merkel, David Miliband, Jean-Claude Juncker, Javier Solana, José Manuel Barroso, Valéry Giscard d'Estaing, Juan Carlos I of Spain, Margaret Thatcher and François Mitterrand.
-Being invited as the college's Orateur is considered a high honour.
+Being invited as the College's Orateur is considered a high honour.

+The following chart shows the evolution of student numbers over time:

-Notable alumni
+Notable Almuni

-Many former students of the college, referred to as anciens (French for alumni), have gone on to serve as government ministers, members of various parliaments, diplomats and high-ranking civil servants and executives.
+Many former students of the College, referred to as anciens (French for alumni), have gone on to serve as government ministers, members of various parliaments, diplomats and high-ranking civil servants and executives.

 A list of all alumni from 1949 to 1999 is included in the book The College of Europe.
 Fifty Years of Service to Europe (1999), edited by Dieter Mahncke, Léonce Bekemans and Robert Picht.